Head of the International Practice

-As an international lawyer with 20 years experience, Gillian has been involved in some of the leading cases in international criminal law.
+As an international lawyer with over 20 years' experience, Gillian has been involved in some of the leading cases in international criminal law.
 She is adept at providing advice, developing case strategy, and representing clients in the most complex cases.
 In recent years, Gillian has also been instructed and developed an expertise in UK and international fraud cases.

 International Fraud and Corruption

 Instruction concerning legal action by Vincent Tchenguiz in relation to a portfolio of Hilton hotels bought by Mr Tchenguiz, leased back to Hilton and eventually put into administration upon default of a loan scheme hedged by Bayerische Landesbank, in circumstances where the value of assets were believed to be undersold.
-News Story here.